JBShady/COD5-Remastered/README.md

 * Fixed Mystery Box playing the debris sound for other players after every use once moving locations
 * Fixed Mystery Box playing the lid close sound when floating away during a Teddy Bear even though the lid never closes
 * Fixed Wonder Weapon stinger sound effect sometimes not playing
-* Der Riese & Shi No Numa boxes now share equal weighted odds for Wonder Weapons, which have also been slightly rebalanced
+* Der Riese & Shi No Numa boxes now share equal weighted odds for Wonder Weapons, which have also been slightly nerfed so the Ray Gun and DG-2 are not overly common
 * Verrückt & Nacht Der Untoten boxes remain a full lottery, except for the Teddy Bear which is still slightly less forgiving than on later maps

 ### Powerups